 An SBA Express Loan is small business loan made by an SBA lender that has a maximum size of $350K and maximum interest rate of 4.5% – 6.5% above Prime.
 While there are very few restrictions on the use of funds, SBA Express Loans are typically used by small businesses for smaller, less complex deals.

-Most people assume SBA Express loans are SBA loans that you can get quickly, but that’s not entirely true.
+Most people assume SBA Express loans are just fast SBA loans that you can get quickly, but that’s not entirely true.
 While parts of the SBA approval process can be quicker, the vast majority of any SBA application and funding process is controlled by the lender.
 In most cases, the change in funding time is negligible.
-In this article, we’ll discuss SBA Express loans in detail and help you identify your best option for fast SBA funding.
+In this article, we’ll discuss SBA Express loans in detail and help you identify your best option for fast SBA loans.

 SBA Express Loans